Landfill Processing In English

 Dividing rules may vary slightly across counties.
 For example, in some parts of Britain Organic waste You need to put in a special biodegradable bag.
 In other parts of the country, the owners of private houses must have a separate garden garbage can, where they throw branches, weeds, dry flowers.

 A great example for British people is the royal family: in the Buckingham Palace, 99 per cent of clean waste (base, dry and running) is being processed directly in the field.
 There are branches and bitches from the Kensington Palace parks, Malborough House and St. James Palace.
-Then all the garden garbage passes through the shredder so it can become a compost faster.

 In major cities, for example, London has containers that can sell old clothes, toys, household equipment, mobile phones, batteries.
 Typically, these tanks are installed in every area of the city, most often near the major supermarkets.